kllrasc/Final-Project/README.md

 ## To play

-Move the paddle using the mouse.
-Help the ball break all the bricks before you run out of time.
+Move the space ship to shoot bullets at the planets.

 ## Implementation